techjollof/EXOReportToolBox/EXOReportToolBox/HelpDoc/Get-GroupMembershipReport.md

 - **Description**:
   If specified, a summary report of the groups (without member details) will also be exported to a CSV file.

+## Outputs
+The function generates a report file at the specified `ReportPath`.
+The content of the report depends on the parameters provided:
+- If `-ExpandedReport` is used, the report includes detailed membership information.
+- If `-GroupSummaryReport` is used, the report provides a summary of the selected group type.

 ## NOTES

 - Ensure that you have the appropriate permissions to retrieve group membership details and that the necessary modules (`Get-DistributionGroup`, `Get-MgGroup`, etc.) are installed.
 - The `Export-ReportCsv.ps1` script must be available in the same directory as the script to export the report to CSV format.
 - The `-ExpandedReport` switch provides a more detailed membership listing, which may result in a larger report size.

+- Ensure you have the necessary permissions to access group membership information in your environment.
+- The function relies on PowerShell modules such as `ExchangeOnlineManagement` or `Microsoft.graph` for group data retrieval.
+Ensure these modules are installed and imported before running the function.

 ## RELATED LINKS